Changissnz/selfinterest/README.md

 of generality, on the theoretical availabilities for an agent to manipulate another's self-interest for some other alternative in the spectrum/s of uncountable possibilities.

+## More on philosophies of self-interest #40

+The artificial axiom has the weakness of not being in complete alignment with the inevitable of the axioms for natural law.
+From a geometric perspective, the artificial axiom rest at least one step on top of the axiom.
+The artificial axiom depends on the sentient usage or occurrence of the axiom to exist in material or action.
+The sole appearance of the artificial axiom in use reasons to be arbitrary.
+Why, there are many steps in sentient thought and action in order for the artificial axiom to have come about in not only existence but also acceptance of it as a rule.
+For one to understand why the artificial axiom is a part of the decision-making by the sentience surrounding them, the knowledge of the corresponding circumstances, in relative temporal spans to the point/s in time of the artificial axiom's usage, and sentient decisions in relation to those corresponding circumstances are pieced together in a fashion that attempts to use purely logic.
+Due to the many steps above the axioms of natural law that the artificial axiom presides on, there can be multiple, maybe innumerable, causality chains for why the artificial axiom came into sentient usage.
+Even if all causality chains are correct by logical construct, the preference for a subset of all of these chains excludes certain truths then.
+But to consider each causality chain as being pertinent as rationales for cause-to-effect, there is the potential for there to be too many chains for the utility of the rationales to be used in any ways other than deterministic or probabilistic preference.
+This is a mathematical description for the prejudice of accepting and rejecting equal rationales, logical constructs, to explain the chosen style, form, and nature belonging to the artificial axiom.
+The artificial axiom is arbitrary by judgment strictly on the impression of use, the observer's awareness of context being incomplete.
+Through the events transpired in a relevant span of time, in the space of the artificial axiom's use, these events having an arbitrariness in and of themselves by on the perspectives of non-determinism, such that the alternative perspective of determinism on these events does not include the readily available reason of incontestable standing, the statement that the logical constructs used to rationalize the existence and validity of the artificial axiom is constantly questionable, in turn, has a undeniable truth for the default state.
+Upheld reason for the birth and continuing usage of the axiom is that of belief in cases of more than one causality chain, or where the validity of any causality chain for explanation fails the test of correctness outside of the coincidence for favorable occurrence.